strategineer/personal-website/content/books/2022-08-16/index.md

 date: 2022-08-16
 params:
   isbn13: '9781913032111'
+  year: '2020'
 star_rating: 4
-title: 'Heart: The City Beneath'
+title: Heart - The City Beneath
 ---

 Heart: The City Beneath is a tabletop roleplaying game about delving into a